Developer-Autodesk/forge.learning/docs/viewer/extensions/selection.md

 }
 ```

+## Conclusion

 At this point the extension should load and show a toolbar button.
 Select one or more object and click on the button, confirm which elements to isolate.
-The following video demonstrate its usage.
+The following video demonstrate its behaviour.

 ![](_media/javascript/js_isolate.gif)